tobkin/marksman-coach/pitch-talk-track.md

-# Marksmanship Excellence Under Constraint: The Ranger Solution
+# Marksmanship Excellence Under Constraint
+Ryan, Paul, and Toby met at Stanford University on April 25, 2025 during the

 ## Problem Statement: The Marksmanship Training Problem

-The US Army operates under resource constraints that challenge overall readiness.
+The US Army operates under two key training resource constraints that challenge overall readiness: instructors and ammunition.
 A single instructor is responsible for five soldiers, and they must dedicate most of their attention to safety not coaching.
-Furthermore, ammunition allocations are as limited as 100 rounds per soldier annually, so the Army is not reaching its full potential.
+Furthermore, ammunition allocations are as limited as 100 rounds per soldier annually, so the Army is not reaching its full potential with the limited resources available.

 ## Technical Solution: Pose Analysis Technology